Salute state: Salute states that acceded to India

-At independence in 1947, the gun salutes enjoyed by the 113 states that acceded to the Union of India were as follows:
+At independence in 1947, the gun salutes enjoyed by the 112 states that acceded to the Union of India were as follows:

 The system of gun salutes continued in the Republic of India until 1971.

 Although salutes with many more guns have been used for Western Monarchs (and dynastic and other associated occasions), the 21-gun salute has in modern times become customary for Sovereign Monarchs (hence also known as 'royal salute') and republic.

 Some of the rulers not listed above were granted increased gun salutes after the independence, e.g. the Maharana of Mewar (at Udaipur, Maharajpramukh in Rajasthan) was raised to first place in the Order of Precedence, displacing the Nizam of Hyderabad and Berar, and all 9-gun states were permitted the use of the style of Highness.
 However, it has not been possible to obtain complete details for all the rulers.

 This system continued till 1971 when privileges and Privy Purses of ex-rulers were abolished by the Government of India.

 Salute states that acceded to Pakistan

 Between August 1947 and March 1948, thirteen Muslim princely states in western India acceded to the new Dominion of Pakistan, created from British India by the Indian Independence Act 1947, thus becoming the Princely states of Pakistan.
 Between 1955 and 1974, they were all amalgamated into larger federations and provinces.
 All of the princely states were in the western part of the country, so all were merged into the eventual West Pakistan, which constitutes (since the breakaway of Bangla Desh) the present-day Republic of Pakistan.

 The states retained internal autonomy so long as they existed, but all had lost this by 1974.
 The styles and titles enjoyed by the former ruling families ceased to be officially recognised by the Government of Pakistan, mostly in January 1972, with the exception of the small states of Hunza and Nagar, which were shortly after incorporated into the Northern Areas of Pakistan in October 1974.

 Four salute states acceded to Pakistan between 3 October 1947 and 27 March 1948.
 In order of precedence, they were as follows:

-After several promotions and two further post-colonial awarding under the republic – which India didn't do – the gun salutes enjoyed by the states in Pakistan were as follows in 1966:
+After several promotions and two further post-colonial awarding under the republic – which India did not do – the gun salutes enjoyed by the states in Pakistan were as follows in 1966: